-As a boy, Patrick Henry did not like to study, or work on his 14 father's farm.
+As a boy, Patrick Henry did not like to study, or work on his father's farm.
 His delight was to wander through the woods, gun in hand, hunting for game, or to sit on the bank of some stream fishing by the hour.
 When not outdoors, he might be heard playing his violin.

-The neighbors said, "A boy so idle and shiftless will never amount to anything."
+The neighbors said, "A boy so idle and shiftless will never amount 65 to anything."
 His parents did not know what to do with him.
-When he was fifteen years old, they had him work as a clerk in a little country store.
+When he 79 was fifteen years old, they had him work as a clerk in a little country 94 store.
 Here he remained for a year, and then opened a store of his own.
-But he was still too lazy to attend to business, and soon failed.
+109 But he was still too lazy to attend to business, and soon failed.
+122

 When he was only eighteen years old, he married.
-The parents of 134 the young couple gave them a small farm and a few slaves.
-But it was 149 the same old story.
-Patrick did not take care of the farm and let things 164 drift.
+The parents of the young couple gave them a small farm and a few enslaved people.

+147 But it was the same old story.
+Patrick did not take care of the farm and let things drift.
 Before long, the farm had to be sold to pay debts.
-Once more 178 Patrick turned to storekeeping, but after a few years he failed again.
-190
+Once more Patrick turned to storekeeping, but after a few years he failed again.

 At the age of twenty-three years, he decided to become a lawyer.

-202 He borrowed some law books, and after studying for six months, he 214 applied for permission to practice law.
-220 he was elected a member of the Virginia House of Burgesses.
+He borrowed some law books, and after studying for six months, he 215 applied for permission to practice law.
+221 business that people in his part of Virginia began to take notice of him.
+250 In 1765, soon after the Stamp Act was passed by the British Parliament, 263 he was elected a member of the Virginia House of Burgesses.
+274

 He did well in his law practice.
-In a few years, he had so much 235 business that people in his part of Virginia began to take notice of him.
-249
+In a few years, he had so much